 Since graduating from law school in 1986 from the University of Puget Sound (now Seattle University School of Law), Attorney Wayne Fricke has devoted his entire career to representing victims who have been harmed by the actions of others, including governments, police, and corporations.
 Additionally, he has devoted his career to representing individuals who have been accused of crimes in a variety of situations.

 Known as a formidable trial and appellate advocate for his clients, he has achieved results that are unparalleled.
-From settlements of well over a million dollars for victims injured by the negligent actions of the State of Washington to numerous not guilty verdicts in the toughest of cases, he has earned the respect of judges, defense attorneys, prosecutors and juries throughout the State of Washington and beyond.
+From settlements of well over a million dollars for victims injured by the negligent actions of the State of Washington to numerous not guilty verdicts in the toughest of cases, he has earned the respect of judges, defense attorneys, prosecutors, and juries throughout the State of Washington and beyond.

-Wayne was a "Rising Star" in Washington Law & Politics, profiled in the December-January 2000 issue.
-Subsequently, the magazine named him one of its best lawyers every year since 2005.
-The American Trial Lawyers Association followed this up by naming Wayne Fricke as one of its 100 Top Trial Lawyers beginning in 2010 and continuing thereafter.
+Mr. Fricke was selected for inclusion in Rising Stars℠ in Washington Law & Politics, profiled in the December-January 2000 issue.
+Subsequently, the magazine has selected him for inclusion every year since 2005.
+The American Trial Lawyers Association followed this up by naming Mr. Fricke as one of its 100 Top Trial Lawyers beginning in 2010 and continuing thereafter.